The laughing kookaburra is one of four kookaburra species.

 Birds of prey such as eagles, owls, falcons, and hawks eat kookaburras.
 Large reptiles like pythons and monitor lizards will feed on them as well.
 Other predators include quolls, foxes, and even pet cats.
 These animals, in particular, may take advantage of chicks who are vulnerable, snatching them from their nest.

-Kookaburra Reproduction, Young, and Molting
+Reproduction, Young, And Molting

 Kookaburras are a monogamous species that stay together for life.
 The mating season takes place between August and January.
 Both the male and female will call out to each other, and the male will bring food to the female in preparation for mating.